 Chief Operating Officer: Baz Bennett, MA

-Marketing and Admissions Director: Pete German, BA
+Director of Marketing and Admissions: Pete German, BA

 Head of Sixth Form: Tom Rimmer, BSc